Schottky Barrier Diodes (SBD)

 - RB**0 series low IR type

-- ROHM offers the RB**8 series of ultra-low-IR diodes for automotive applications
+- ROHM offers the RB**8 series of ultra-low-IR diodes for automotive application

 - Low VF and IR types can be achieved by simply changing the type of metal.